Neurotech-HQ/pypesa/index.md

 authentication using Json
 -------------------------

-To authenticate your app using json, you need to have a json file named **keys.json** on your project directory and then fill put in it your public and api keys in json format shown below;
+To authenticate your app using json, you need to have a json file named **keys.json** on your project directory and then add your public and api keys in json format shown below;

   ```python
     {